archlinux/alpm/dev-scripts/README.md

 Calling `test-files download pkg-src-repositories` downloads the package source repositories for all active packages and extracts all package metadata files from them.
 The default destination is `~/.cache/alpm/testing/pkgsrc`.

+#### AUR

+Calling `test-files download aur` downloads the current AUR packages and extracts all package metadata files from them.
+The default destination is `~/.cache/alpm/testing/aur`.

 ### Testing

 To run the parser tests for a specific file type run `test-files test $FILE_TYPE`.
 For instance: `test-files test build-info`.